excalidraw/excalidraw/src/packages/excalidraw/README.md

 #### `offsetLeft`

-This prop defines left position relative to which Excalidraw should be rendered
+This prop defines left position relative to which Excalidraw should be rendered.
+Calculated by Excalidraw if not passed

 <a name="offsetTop"></a>

 #### `offsetTop`

-This prop defines top position relative to which Excalidraw should be rendered
+This prop defines top position relative to which Excalidraw should be rendered.
+Calculated by Excalidraw if not passed

 <a name="onChange"></a>